Generalization bounds for learning under graph-dependence: A survey: Applications

 \end{co}

-\mra{ \begin{re} The loss function we have considered is normalized by $K-1$, and we obtain a result that is comparable to the binary classification case.
-In the case of a loss function based on margins, $\ell(y,h(x^y))=h(x^y)-\displaystyle \max_{y'\neq y}h(x^{y'})$; the Rademacher complexity term grows in lockstep with the number of classes $K$. \end{re} }
+\mra{ \begin{re} The loss function we considered \eqref{mccLoss} is normalized by $K-1$, and we obtain a result that is comparable to the binary classification case.
+For a loss function based on margins, $\ell(y,h(x^y))=h(x^y)-\displaystyle \max_{y'\neq y}h(x^{y'})$; the Rademacher complexity term grows in lockstep with the number of classes $K$. \end{re} }